Top 10 Best Sites

-When going from bad date to bad date and waiting forever for someone decent to reply, it’s easy to forget that online dating is supposed to be fun.
+When going from bad date to bad date and waiting hours, days, or weeks for someone decent to reply, it’s easy to forget that online dating is supposed to be fun.
 Like, you’re supposed to enjoy the chance to have a city’s worth of singles judge how you look and what words you use to describe yourself.
 Happy days.

 I know it can be tough, but online dating doesn’t need to feel so soul-crushing.
-Once singles lighten up and learn to laugh about the process, flirting on a dating site or app becomes less of a trial.
+Once singles lighten up and learn to laugh about the process, flirting on a dating site or app becomes less of an emotional burden and more of an adventure.
 Everyone is out there making it up as they go along, and the results can sometimes be really funny.
 Like the time a guy messaged me, “Can we skip to the sux part?”
 That’s just comedy gold.

 Hilarious online dating anecdotes both amuse and comfort people exploring a brave new world of rejection and hookups.
 We’ve collected our favorite funny jokes about online dating to let weary singles know they aren’t alone in thinking that modern dating is actually quite ridiculous.
 Enjoy!

 No matter how many times you tell guys that dick jokes and dick pics and dick moves are neither attractive nor appropriate, some willful singles just can’t resist pushing their gross brand of humor on dating websites.
-However, some high-integrity dating platforms have chosen to fight back.
+However, some high-integrity dating platforms have made an effort to fight back.

-One unfortunate would-be-funny-if-he-weren’t-so-crude single got kicked off eHarmony for answering the personal question, “What do you like most in a woman?” with a sexual innuendo.
+One sad would-be-funny-if-he-weren’t-so-crude single got kicked off eharmony for answering the personal question, “What do you like most in a woman?” with a sexual innuendo.

-The dating site flagged the profile for its inappropriate language and kept this dick from offending single women online.
+As you can see in the screenshot, the dating site flagged the profile for its inappropriate language and kept this dick from offending other users.